 Thought stopping is a technique you can use to fight obsessive thoughts.
 When your thoughts begin to circle, imagine a stop sign.
 If the image of a stop sign doesn't work, you can think the word "stop," or even say it out loud.
 You may have to practice thought-stopping for a while before it successfully ends the obsessive thoughts.
 When you get the hang of it, it can be very effective.

-It's important to talk about the loss and the sadness and sorrow you feel.
-Don't worry that your feelings are uncomfortable for others.
-Your loved ones will likely be very supportive.
-If they aren't, you can find someone outside of the family to talk to and get support from, such as a minister or a counselor.
+It's important to talk about the loss and how it makes you feel.
+You may reach out to trusted individuals such as family members or close friends.
+You may also think about talking to a bereavement counselor or other mental health professional.
 If talking isn't your thing, find other ways to express your feelings.
 You can do it through art, journaling, or music, for instance.

 The death and the loss that came with it may be at the forefront of your brain right now.
-Try to set those thoughts aside and think of your loved one during better times instead.
+When you have a moment, try to set those thoughts aside and think of your loved one during better times instead.
 Remember the happy times you spent together.
 Sharing memories of the past is fine.
 Everyone does it.
 If you live your life in the present moment, sharing your experiences can benefit you and those around you.

 Honor Their Memory

 It may help you to do something special to honor your lost loved one.
 Donate to a charity in their name.
 Start a community project to honor their memory.
 Have a portrait painted of them from an old photo you have or paint it yourself.
 Name a child after them.
 Allow yourself to make a place for their memory in your life and the lives of others.